Fylax/Apache-Commons-Math3-C-/README.md

 This is a free time project with no warranties, please remember it.

-Feel free to contribuite, if you want, all software is released under the [Apache License](http://www.apache.org/licenses/LICENSE-2.0) license.
+Feel free to contribuite, if you want, all software is released under the [Apache License](http://www.apache.org/licenses/LICENSE-2.0).